 Other interests of the lab include the effects of brain surgery and neurostimulation on brain networks in epilepsy patients, and whether functional and structural connectivity patterns may change after intervention.
 Through studying disease-based models, the group also hopes to achieve a better understanding of normal human brain network physiology related to consciousness, cognition, and arousal.
 Finally, surgical outcomes in functional neurosurgery, including deep brain stimulation, procedures for pain disorders, and epilepsy, are also being investigated.

-We are located in the Department of Neurological Surgery at Vanderbilt University Medical Center (VUMC), and we are also affiliated with Biomedical Engineering, Radiology, the Vanderbilt University Institute of Imaging Science (VUIIS), and the Vanderbilt Institute for Surgery and Engineering (VISE).
+We are located in the Department of Neurological Surgery at Vanderbilt University Medical Center (VUMC), and we are also affiliated with Biomedical Engineering, Electrical Engineering, Radiology, the Vanderbilt University Institute of Imaging Science (VUIIS), and the Vanderbilt Institute for Surgery and Engineering (VISE).